-Here the buyer acquires an entity complete with its assets, rights and liabilities, both past and present.
+- Share purchase – the buyer buys all the shares of the company complete with its assets, rights and liabilities, both past and present.
 There may be change of control provisions in the business contracts, particularly with customers.
 Otherwise, the change of ownership should not affect trading.

-The buyer may want some but not all of the business.
-Under an asset purchase agreement the buyer takes the assets and liabilities it wants and leaves behind parts of the trade not required.
+- Asset purchase – where you may want some but not all of the business.
+Under an asset purchase agreement the buyer takes the assets it wants and leaves behind parts of the trade not required.
 As with a share purchase agreement, you should secure warranties on an asset purchase to protect the buyer from inheriting more than it plans to inherit.
 In some cases warranties are not practical and the acquisition price reflects the buyer’s risk.

 - Assets, e.g. intellectual property;

 - Any disputes or potential disputes involving the business.